Bhanubpsn/Movie_List/App dev/Movie List/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This Project Contains the following tools/features -> -Use of Scaffold.
+-Use of Widgets.
+-Navigation push and pop (for navigating to different screen).
+-Network Images (Adding images from the URL).
+-List View.